Albanians

 - Parental Engagement

-- Parents are actively involved in their children's education, often prioritizing academic success and supporting extracurricular activities.
+- Parents are highly involved in their children's education, often investing significant resources and time.

 - Family And Social Structure